 Discrete Mathematics & Its Application by Kenneth Rosen probably has everything you'll ever need.
 I actually read Essentials of Discrete Mathematics by David Hunter and found it more accessible than the Rosen book.

-A working knowledge of Calculus is essential for machine learning and some branches of theoretical computer science.
+A working understanding of Calculus is essential for machine learning.
 I'd highly recommend going through Calculus: Concepts & Contexts by Stewart & Kokoska.
 It covers vector calculus along with all the necessary prerequisites.

 Grant Sanderson's Essence of Calculus playlist is a must-watch.